prayangshuuu/whatstask/README.md

   - **WEEKLY**: Reschedule for next matching weekday (preserves time-of-day)
     - If `repeatDays` is provided (e.g., "SUN,MON"), finds next matching day
     - If not provided, treats as same weekday next week

+### WhatsApp Session Sync

+The worker automatically manages WhatsApp client connections:

+- **Automatic Client Management**: Every 60 seconds, the worker checks for WhatsAppSession rows with status `"connecting"`, `"qr_pending"`, or `"ready"` and ensures they have active whatsapp-web.js clients
+- **QR Code Generation**: When a session has status `"connecting"`, the worker starts a client which generates a QR code.
+On QR event:
+  - `status` is set to `"qr_pending"`
+  - `qrData` is stored as a base64-encoded image data URL
+  - `lastQrAt` is updated
+- **Connection Ready**: When the client successfully connects:
+  - `status` is set to `"ready"`
+  - `qrData` is cleared
+  - `lastConnectedAt` is updated
+- **Error Handling**: If client initialization fails, `status` is set to `"error"`

+**Important**: The worker must be running (`npm run worker`) for WhatsApp clients to be initialized and QR codes to be generated.
+When a user sets their WhatsAppSession status to `"connecting"` (via the API), the worker will pick it up on the next sync cycle and start the client.

 ### Logging